 Access to the repeater via Telnet protocol can be switched on/off with the help of System tab, Administration menu item.

 Login and password used for the access to the command line interface are the same as for the web-interface access.
-Repeater ASUS RP-AC52 is built on Linux operating system with a core of version 2.6.36 using BusyBox of version 1.12.1.
+Repeater ASUS RP-AC52 is built on Linux operating system with a kernel of version 2.6.36 using BusyBox of version 1.12.1.

 RP-AC52 login: admin